malikziq/dataset-reader/README.md

 # dataset-reader
- Jupyter notebook for reading dataset for labeled dataset
+ Python (Jupyter notebook) for reading dataset for labeled dataset